 If you’re like a lot of people (including us, until recently) the answer is probably no.

 That means you’re missing a critical step in making your work accessible.
-Not using alt text isn’t only ableist, it also limits your audience… by the millions!
+Not using alt text isn’t only ableist, it also limits your audience

 In our resource learn what alt text is, why it matters, and how to include it in your thought leadership going forward: